 This academic working paper by Joshua D. Woodard of Cornell University is not an official AGree publication and is intended to serve as an information resource.
 Joshua D. Woodard, January 2016.

 This paper examines the evolution of U.S. food and ag education, its current structure, and how it must adapt to meet emerging challenges.
 Stephanie Mercier.
 24 pages, July 2015.

-This compilation of five papers were written by independent authors in response to a call for concept notes issued by AGree to elicit bold ideas on strengthening the U.S. public sector agricultural research system, one of AGree’s priority strategies.
-Liz Carlisle, Ferd Hoefner, Ariane Lotti, Albie Miles, Meredith Niles, Juli Obudzinski, Marjorie Porter, Steve Ventura, 82 pages.
+This compilation of papers was written by independent authors in response to a call issued by AGree to elicit bold ideas on strengthening the U.S. public sector agricultural research system.
+82 pages.
 June 2013.